Artificial Intelligence Tools Expand Scientists' Impact but Contract Science's Focus (Just accepted by Nature, to be online soon): Results

-From reference statistics, we note that from the date of publication until decades later, annual citations to AI papers are sustainably higher than non-AI papers (Fig.~\ref{fig2}A), and AI papers published at different eras consistently receive higher total citations (Supplementary Fig.~S3).
-Meanwhile, we examine the distribution of AI-assisted papers across journals of varying Journal Citation Report (JCR) quantiles~\cite{jcr} (Supplementary Fig.~S4).
-We find that the proportion of AI papers in Q1 journals is 18.60\% higher than non-AI ones in all journals.
-In Q2 journals, the AI proportion is a scant 1.59\% higher, and Q3 and Q4 journals hold a relatively lower proportion of papers with AI.
-These results indicate a heterogeneous distribution of AI-assisted papers across journals, with a higher prevalence in high-impact journals.
+From statistics across 27,405,011 papers with intact reference records in the OpenAlex dataset, we note that from the publication date of each paper until decades later, annual citations to AI papers are 98.70\% higher than non-AI papers on average (Fig. 2a, $t\geq8.33$, $p<0.001$ and $df>10^3$ in t-test on any year).
+In addition to higher annual average citations, the higher scientific impact of AI-augmented papers is also reflected by multiple alternative statistical indicators about top and bottom annual citation count (Supplementary Fig.~S8).
+Also, AI papers published at different eras consistently receive more citations (Extended Data Fig. 3, $t\geq4.06$, $p<0.001$ and $df>10^3$ in t-test on any era).
+Furthermore, we examine the distribution of AI-augmented papers across journals of varying Journal Citation Report (JCR) quantiles~\supercite{jcr} (Supplementary Fig.~S14).
+We find that the proportion of AI papers in Q1 journals is 18.60\% higher than non-AI ones in all journals, and in Q2 journals, the AI proportion is 1.59\% higher, while Q3 and Q4 journals hold a relatively lower proportion of papers with AI ($\chi^2=3629.11$, $p<0.001$ and $df=3$ in $\chi^2$-test).
+These results indicate a heterogeneous distribution of AI-augmented papers across journals, with a higher prevalence in high-impact journals.
 Paralleled by the attention paid to AI papers, the impact of AI researchers also substantially increases.
-On average, researchers adopting AI annually publish 67.37\% more papers ($p<0.001$) and garner 3.16 times more citations ($p<0.001$) compared with those not using AI, with a consistency across disciplines (Fig.~\ref{fig2}B and Supplementary Fig.~S5).
+On average, researchers adopting AI annually publish 3.02 times more papers ($t\geq47.18$, $p<0.001$ and $df>10^3$ in t-test on any discipline) and garner 4.84 times more citations ($t\geq30.32$, $p<0.001$ and $df>10^3$ in t-test on any discipline) compared with those not adopting AI, with consistency across disciplines and robustness for core researchers with multi-year continuous publication records~\supercite{ioannidis2014estimates} (Fig. 2b, Extended Data Fig. 4 and Supplementary Fig.~S17).
+Furthermore, when controlling for and comparing scientists with similar early-career positions, the enhanced productivity and impact still hold (Supplementary Fig.~S16).
+This suggests that, after accounting for potential selection-biases among researchers with different original achievements that may influence their choice of AI adoption, AI itself contributes to the observed advantages.